oracle-livelabs/database/microtx-ords-data-consistency/transfer-funds/transfer-funds.md

 ## Task 6: View Source Code of the Transfer Application (Optional)

-The source code of the application is present in folder: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java
-- Teller Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/teller
-- Department 1 Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/department-helidon
-- Department 2 Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/department-spring

 You can use the VIM editor to view the source code files.
 You can also use the Text Editor application to view the source code files.
 To bring up the Text Editor, click on Activities (top left) -> Show Applications -> Text Editor.
 Inside Text Editor, select Open a File and browse to the source code files in the folders shown above.

+The application source code is present in following location.
+- Teller application source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/java/teller
+- Department 1 and Department 2 application source code: /home/oracle/OTMM/otmm-23.4.1/samples/xa/plsql/databaseapp/ordsapp.sql

 ## Learn More